Dr. Jeff Balkenbush

 Dr. Ramon Ylanan

 Dr. Ramon Ylanan completed his undergraduate education at the University of Virginia and obtained his medical degree from Ross University School of Medicine.
 He completed his residency with the Family and Community Medicine Residency at the University of Missouri-Columbia serving as chief resident, and his sports medicine fellowship at the American Sports Medicine Institute in Birmingham, Alabama.
 Dr. Ramon Ylanan has over 14 years of sports medicine and SEC team physician experience.
-He serves as the head primary care sports medicine physician for the University of Arkansas Razorbacks and as team physician for the University of South Carolina Gamecocks.
+He served as the head primary care sports medicine physician for the University of Arkansas Razorbacks for 7 years and as team physician for the University of South Carolina Gamecocks.
 He is the Fellowship Program Director for the UAMS Primary Care Sports Medicine Fellowship.